zextras/tech-doc/source/carbonio-ce/adminpanel/introduction.rst

 ==================

 |adminui| is the component that allows access to the administration
-functionalities of |carbonio| and is installed by default from
+functionalities of |carbonio|.
-|product| 22.11.0 onwards.
-It is not available for previous versions,
-but can be installed after upgrading to that version, see :ref:`carbonio-upgrade`.

 Like for every other component, it can be reached using a :ref:`supported browser <browser_compatibility>` and point it to https://acme.example:6071/login, replacing `acme.example` with your domain.

 To access the |adminui|, you need an account that is marked as **Global Administrator**.
 The default Global Admin is